-The World Agricultural Heritage Foundation is dedicated to providing policy guidance and technical support to countries and institutions that cherish Globally and Nationally Important Agricultural Heritage Systems* for present and future generations through sustainability science, higher education, research and development aimed to promote safeguarding of these world’s agricultural heritage sites and systems.
+The World Agricultural Heritage Forum is dedicated to providing policy guidance and technical support to countries and institutions that cherish Globally and Nationally Important Agricultural Heritage Systems* for present and future generations through sustainability science, higher education, research and development aimed to promote safeguarding of these world’s agricultural heritage sites and systems.

 *Globally Important Agricultural Heritage Systems (GIAHS) are defined as “Remarkable land use systems and landscapes which are rich in globally significant biological diversity evolving from the co-adaptation of a community with its environment and its needs and aspirations for sustainable development.” (fao.org)

 Promote sustainable agriculture and rural development through policy and technical assistance, networking, research, training and education for safeguarding and dynamic conservation of the world’s agricultural heritage systems and sites.

 Support efforts to identify, recognize and safeguard “Globally Important Agricultural Heritage Systems” around the world.

 Implement a science-based, agroecological and dynamic conservation methodological framework for agricultural heritage systems and sites.

 Agricultural Heritage Systems and Sites feature distinctive characteristics of great importance and benefits to local, national, and global economy.